Experimental realization of the Peregrine soliton in repulsive two-component Bose-Einstein condensates

-Lastly, we demonstrate that using a ``too wide'' Gaussian attractive potential \textit{does not} lead to Peregrine formation but rather triggers modulationally unstable dynamics.
-The Gaussian widths resulting in the experimental observations shown in Fig.~\ref{fig:fig4} are $s_x \approx 54$~$\rm{\mu m}$ and $s_y \approx 25$~$\rm{\mu m}$.
-The initial wide pattern [Figs.~\ref{fig:fig4} (a,e)] in the course of the evolution features a decrease in its intensity with the central peak becoming more transparent around 90~ms [Figs.~\ref{fig:fig4}(b,f)].
-Subsequently, this central peak structure becomes gradually more prominent but instead of focusing towards a Peregrine wave signature starts to break into multiple peaks [Figs.~\ref{fig:fig4}(c,g)] which later on interfere [Figs.~\ref{fig:fig4}(d,h)].
-This dynamics is a precursor of a nonlinear modulational instability behavior similarly to Ref.~\cite{Biondini2016b}, whose early signature is also visible in the later stages of the time evolution, as seen in\ Figs.~\ref{fig:fig1}(d,h) and \ref{fig:fig1}(l,p).

-\paragraph*{\bf Conclusions.} We experimentally demonstrated the dynamical formation of a quasi-1D Peregrine soliton within highly particle imbalanced two-component atomic condensates featuring suitable repulsive self- and cross-interactions that emulate an effective attractive environment.
-Utilizing an attractive potential well it was possible to reproducibly and rapidly, i.e., comfortably within the condensate lifetimes, produce such wave structures in a highly controlled manner owing to the tunability of the well characteristics.
-A single repulsive component is, naturally, unable to produce such a phenomenon, as is also a very wide well that leads to the formation of multiple coherent structures.
-Importantly, our experimental observations are in good quantitative agreement with 3D mean-field numerical predictions.
-Simultaneously, a systematic 1D analysis revealed additional features of the phenomenology, such as the telltale phase gradient across the wave pattern, as well as a detailed examination of the effect of switching off the well at different times.
+\paragraph*{\bf Conclusions.} We have experimentally demonstrated the dynamical formation of a PS in a two-component BEC featuring a suitable mixture of repulsive interactions that emulate an effective attractive environment.
+This work shows how self-focusing interactions together with an attractive well as an effective catalyst cause a time-dependent localization to emerge from a modulationally unstable background resulting in the realization of a PS.
+Utilizing the attractive potential well it was possible to reproducibly and rapidly, i.e., comfortably within the condensate lifetimes, produce such wave structures in a highly controlled manner.
+A single repulsive component, not being modulationally unstable, is unable to produce such a phenomenon.
+Importantly, our experimental observations are in good quantitative agreement with 3D mean-field simulations.
+Simultaneously, a systematic 1D analysis revealed additional features of the phenomenology, such as the telltale phase gradient across the PS, and a detailed examination of the effect of switching off the well at different times.